dangrondahl/dangrondahl.github.io/content/pages/about.md

 2. Have leaders explicitly sign off on them.
 The higher, the better.

 Together, these two points creates a good starting point for holding ourselves accountable and responsible.
 But remember, it's the ongoing commitment to these values and principles that really builds and maintains trust.

-Even more importantly, the DevEx Manifesto is a promise to developers that we will always strive to uphold these.
-Both from the team(s) implementing the measures, but all the way to leaders that is just as responsible for not misusing the data and thereby eroding the trust of the teams.

-We hold ourselves accountable to these standards, as they are the cornerstone of our progress and the measure of our achievements.

 ## Please contribute :pray: